Connector Customization

 maxSegmentThumb

-The resetSegments method resets the segments of connectors to their default state based on their connection points.
-This operation removes any custom segments and restores the connectors to their original configuration.
-The following example demonstrates how to reset connector segments at runtime.
+The resetSegments method resets connector segments to their default state based on connection points.
+This operation removes custom segments and restores connectors to their original configuration, useful for cleaning up user modifications.

 import { Component, ViewEncapsulation, ViewChild } from '@angular/core';